 Ask is the market price which you are willing to buy a currency from your broker.

 I can smell it that you are confused that’s ok, I too was confused too the first time I heard about these terms.
 Let be break this down into fragments.

 Let’s also play our assumption game by assuming you want to trade the pair USDJPY and you did your analysis and found that the USD is going long(bullish) and you want to buy that pair.
 The exchange rate or the quote which your broker is offering to you at that time was 112.285/90.

 Can you guess the Bid and Ask price?
 112.285 is the Bid price while 112.290 is the Ask price.

 Now back to our discussion, you buy at the rate of 112.290 that is the ask price and you when you decide to sell you sell back to the market at the quote of 112.285.
 That explains why your open positions are always in red (loss) until price move in your favour.

 And if you decide to sell, you sell at the rate of 112.285 and buy it back at 112.290.

-You may have noticed that there are two different digits for both the USDJPY and EURUSD– I will explain more about this in my later lessons.
+You may have noticed that there are two different digits for both the USDJPY and EURUSD– I will explain more about this in my later articles.

 I still have this funny feeling in my stomach that 70% of people who read this article might still be confused but you have nothing to worry about.
 I also felt the same way when I was reading about this topic few years ago but you got no worry as I am here to answer your questions.
-Please feel free to contact me if you ever need any further explanation.
+Please feel free to contact me if you ever need any further explanation or do comment below.